-Former TCU Horned Frogs quarterback and current Seattle Seahawks backup quarterback Trevone Boykin was arrested on charges of possession of marijuana and public intoxication charges, according to TMZ.
+Former TCU Horned Frogs quarterback and current Seattle Seahawks backup quarterback Trevone Boykin was arrested on misdemeanor charges of possession of marijuana and public intoxication, according to TMZ.

-Boykin was reportedly a passenger in a car that crashed into a bar in Dallas early Monday morning.
+Boykin was reportedly a passenger in a car that crashed into a bar in Dallas early Monday morning on March 27.
 The driver of the vehicle was arrested on suspicion of driving while intoxicated.
 According to Dallas County Jail records obtained by the Dallas Star-Telegram, Boykin faces charges that are all misdemeanors, and bond has not yet been set.

 As for this latest incident, the car struck four people on the sidewalk outside the bar and the bartender inside the bar was hit after the car crashed into the bar area.
 Three people were hospitalized, but none are believed to have life-threatening injuries.